adjtomo/seisflows/docs/start_here.rst

 Interested in what's going on under the hood of this example problem?
 See the `Specfem2D workstation example <specfem2d_example.html>`__ docs page.

-Understanding SeisFlows3
+Understanding SeisFlows
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 If the example problem has completed successfully, the directory that you're in
-should resemble a standard SeisFlows3 working directory.
+should resemble a standard SeisFlows working directory.

-    *  Decipher the SeisFlows3 parameter file at the
+    *  Decipher the SeisFlows parameter file at the
        `parameter file <parameter_file.html>`__ docs page.
     *  Understand the working directory structure at the
        `working directory <working_directory.html>`__ docs page.
     *  For an exploration of the code structure, have a look at the
        `API <autoapi/index.html>`__ or the
        `GitHub repo <https://github.com/bch0w/seisflows>`__.
-    *  Need to expand SeisFlows3 for your own research?
+    *  Need to expand SeisFlows for your own research?
 Learn how to
        `extend the package <extending.html>`__, e.g., to bring in new workflows
-       or teach SeisFlows3 how to interact with various HPC compute systems.
+       or teach SeisFlows how to interact with various HPC compute systems.